Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 One of the main perks of having a Portuguese residence permit through the Portuguese Golden Visa is the family reunification option, and family members can be included in the Golden Visa application.
 By obtaining a residence permit as a British citizen, you can apply for your family members to have a residence permit too.

 Family reunification covers your spouse and children under 18 years of age.
 It may also include children older than 18 years of age if they study full-time and are dependent on you.
-Yes, your family is entitled to residence permit cards alongside the Golden Visa holder.
+Yes, your family is entitled to residence permit cards alongside you, the Golden Visa holder.

 Low cost of living and healthcare